-Subject Specific Requirements Biology GCSE Science (Higher Paper) Trilogy/Synergy minimum Grade 7-6 or GCSE Biology minimum Grade 7 plus one other Science GCSE Grade 6 plus GCSE Maths minimum Grade 6.
-Chemistry GCSE Science (Higher Paper) Trilogy/Synergy minimum Grade 7-6 or GCSE Chemistry minimum Grade 7 plus one other Science GCSE Grade 6 plus GCSE Maths minimum Grade 5.
-Computer Science GCSE Grade 6 in Mathematics.
+Subject Specific Requirements All subjects not mentioned below Students must have a 6 or above in a subject at GCSE in order to study it at A Level.
+In some cases, a student may be accepted onto an A Level course with a grade 5.
+Biology GCSE Combined Science (Higher Paper) minimum Grade 7-6 or GCSE Biology minimum Grade 7 plus one other Science GCSE Grade 6 plus GCSE Maths minimum Grade 6 Chemistry GCSE Combined Science (Higher Paper) minimum Grade 7-6 or GCSE Chemistry minimum Grade 7 plus one other Science GCSE Grade 6 plus GCSE Maths minimum Grade 6 Computer Science GCSE Grade 6 in Mathematics.
+GCSE Grade 6 in Computer Science.
+Core Maths GCSE grade 5 in Mathematics.
 Economics GCSE Grade 6 in Mathematics.
-Mathematics GCSE Mathematics Grade 7.
+Mathematics GCSE Grade 7 in Mathematics.
 Further Mathematics GCSE Mathematics high Grade 7 (preferably 8).
-All students will study A Level Mathematics as well.
-Further Mathematics is always a fourth A Level.
-Music GCSE Music Grade 6 and Performing/Music Theory at Grade 5 Physics Students are required to study A Level Mathematics.
-GCSE Science (Higher Paper) Trilogy/Synergy minimum Grade 7-6 or GCSE Physics minimum Grade 7 plus one other Science Grade 6.
+The Further Mathematics course covers both Mathematics and Further Mathematics Further Mathematics is always a fourth A Level.
+Music GCSE Music Grade 6 or above and Performing/Music Theory at Grade 5 (External Candidates will need to audition which will contain a note reading exercise).
+Physics Students are required to study A Level Mathematics.
+GCSE Combined Science (Higher Paper) minimum Grade 7-6 or GCSE Physics minimum Grade 7 plus one other Science Grade 6.